 A good chunk of these numbers were gathered from the 2018 Social Audience Guide by Spredfast.

 Facebook is the household name for social media, which is why every business should have a Facebook page.
 People search for a business’s Facebook page as a sign of credibility.
 You will want to take advantage of the Facebook reviews, the shop syncing, and newsletter syncing.
 If you use these features correctly, Facebook can be instrumental in the growth of your small business.

 - 30% of retail shoppers claim to have discovered a product on Facebook

-Pros: The Facebook Business account allows you to review analytics, post ads to reach more of your potential customers, and boost posts and speak to your loyal customers.
+Pros: The Facebook Business account allows you to review analytics, post ads, boost posts, and speak to your loyal customers.

-Cons: Facebook has a lot of rules about the language used in posts, so be sure to read the Facebook Community Standards and other posting policies to ensure you’re complying with all the rules.
+Cons: Facebook has a lot of rules about the language used in posts.
+Be sure to read the Facebook Community Standards and other posting policies to ensure you’re complying with all the rules.

 With 1 billion monthly users, Instagram is arguably just as essential to small business social media marketing as Facebook.
 The argument, for the curious, is that Instagram gained popularity for its artistic focus.
 So if you don’t have high quality, branded photos and good content to share in the captions, then you could be wasting your time.
 Keep your ugly stock photos off this platform.

 - 59% of users are between the ages of 18-29